sharvarikarhe/Order-Book-System/README.md

   * Lines starting with `#` are ignored as comments.
   * **Example:** `A B GoodTillCancel 100 20 101` adds a Good-Till-Cancel buy order for 20 units at a price of 100 with an ID of 101.

-## License

-This project is licensed under the MIT License.
-See the LICENSE.txt file for details.